-There are three basic flavors of SSL-evading Trojan: credential-stealing, bogus SSL, and transaction-based.
+There are three basic flavours of SSL-evading trojan: credential-stealing, bogus SSL, and transaction-based.

 The credential-stealing variety is similar to the conventional password-stealing trojan but with a twist.
 Rather than simply capture logon keystrokes and forward them to an attacker, these trojans can also subvert such authentication methods as on-screen keyboards with random key placement, requests for random letters from a user's "magic word", or reselection of a previously selected graphic.
 They do this by taking small snapshots of the screen when the user clicks in previously located authentication areas.
 The pictures are collected, zipped, and then sent back to the malicious hacker.

 Bogus SSL trojans offer up fake local Web pages in place of a bank's real Web site.
 When the trojan installs itself, it searches the browser cache for bank and financial Web site pages and generates fake local pages.
 Then, when the user visits a real bank site, the trojan intercepts the log-on and redirects it to the locally, bogus copy.
 The trojan sends the credentials typed by the user to both the real bank and to the malicious hacker.

 Transaction-based, SSL-evading trojans are the most dangerous and sophisticated.
 They wait until the user has successfully authenticated at the bank's Web site, eliminating the need to bypass or capture authentication information.
 The trojan then manipulates the underlying transaction, so that what the user thinks is happening is different from what's actually transpiring on the site's servers.